enchiladaSquad/FEC/README.md

 ## About

 The modern outfitters' solution.
 The front-end of a clothing merchant website.
+All styling is vanilla CSS3!
 [Click here to visit our demo and deployment!](https://adb-barclay-trimarchi-emporium.herokuapp.com/)

 ## Demo